 Medical detox may involve the use of medications that treat symptoms like nausea, dehydration, and seizures.
-Though not recommended for people in long-term recovery, benzodiazepines are the most commonly used drugs for reducing the effects of withdrawal on the central nervous system.
+Though not recommended for people in long-term recovery, anti-anxiety medications called benzodiazepines are the most commonly used drugs for reducing the effects of withdrawal on the central nervous system.

 Without proper treatment, those with the disease of alcoholism will be unlikely to stay sober for good.
 This is why the National Institute of Drug Abuse recommends more than just supervised detox.
 The most successful recovery outcomes occur when patients receive a minimum of 90 days of care.
-This can improve the chances for recovery.
+This can improve the chances of recovery.

 If drugs or alcohol are causing problems, we have solutions.
-(844) 843-8935
+Call 561-841-1296.